studiozeffa/react-native-training-course/notes/setup.md

 ## Other Guides

-Refer to the [official docs](https://facebook.github.io/react-native/docs/getting-started.html) for more information.
+Refer to the [Expo docs](https://docs.expo.io/versions/latest/workflow/up-and-running/) for more information.